Unison: Performance ensembles

-Several singers singing a melody together.

 In orchestral music unison can mean the simultaneous playing of a note (or a series of notes constituting a melody) by different instruments, either at the same pitch; or in a different octave, for example, cello and double bass (all'unisono).
 Typically a section string player plays unison with the rest of the section.
 Occasionally the Italian word divisi (meaning divided, abbrev. div.) marks a point where an instrumental section, typically the first violins, is to be divided into two groups for rendering passages that might, for example, include full chords.
 Thus, in the divisi first violins the "outside" players (nearer the audience) might play the top note of the chord, while the "inside" seated players play the middle note, and the second violins play the bottom note.
 At the point where the first violins no longer play divisi, the score may indicate this with unison (abbrev. unis.).

 When an entire choir sings the main melody, the choir usually sings in unison.
 Music in which all the notes sung are in unison is called monophonic.
 In a choir with two or more sections, such as for different vocal ranges, each section typically sings in unison.
 Part singing is when two or more voices sing different notes.
 Homophony is when choir members sing different pitches but with the same rhythm.
 Polyphony is when the chorus sings multiple independent melodies.

-Synthesizer

-On synthesizers, the term unison is used to describe two or more oscillators generating the same pitch/notes as each other, which can result in a fatter or thicker sound (especially if tiny changes are made to each oscillator's tuning).

-However, if each oscillator is tuned so far from the other oscillators that they aren't generating the same note then technically they aren't in unison.

-If they are playing the same note but in a different octave then they are still in unison.
-For example, a melody consisting of A-B-C-B-A-A-A if played in a different octave is still A-B-C-B-A-A-A therefore this is still considered as in unison.

-Unison refers to everything doing the same thing.